RexStrider/scraper/README.md

 [web scraper nyt](https://web-scraper-nyt.herokuapp.com/)

 This application is being hosted on heroku and it may take some time to "wake up" the server.

+Read the text, follow the links, and the rest should be fairly intuitive.

+### Technology

+ - MongoDB
+ - Express
+ - Node JS
+ - Handlebars
+ - Cheerio (the web scraper)
+ - JavaScript